FAQ

 What is a woman?
 What is a girl?

-A woman is an adult human being of the female sex with XX chromosomes.
+A woman is an adult human being of the female sex, with XX chromosomes.
 A girl is a child of the female sex.
-This is biology, and you cannot change your chromosomes.
-Fortunately, you can behave however you want and seek a partner of any sex that you feel comfortable with.
+This is biology, and chromosomes cannot be changed.
+Happily, you can behave however you wish and choose a partner of whichever sex feels right.

 What is gender?

-Gender is the role that society assigns to women and men.
-This is different in every culture, and the beauty of it is that you can define it yourself.
-Women are free in this regard, just like men, but you have to be a bit brave.
-Don't let anyone convince you that you are behaving out of your prescribed gender role.
+Gender is the role society assigns to women and men.
+It differs from one culture to the next, and the wonderful thing is that you are free to define it for yourself.
+Women are at liberty here, just as men are — though it takes a little courage.
+Never let anyone convince you that you are behaving outside your prescribed gender role.

-Why do we have to define being a woman?
+Why do we need to define what a woman is?

 Are we feminists transphobic?

-No, not at all.
+No, not in the least.
 We love everyone.
-You hear this 'insult' quite often, but it is intended to prevent debate, just like the word 'hate' or 'anti'.
-While discussion is so important in a democracy.
-Women who want to protect domestic violence or homeless shelters, women's prisons, or girls' sports, are acting out of physical vulnerability and real trauma – not out of hatred.
-Drawing boundaries is not transphobia, but a prerequisite for female self-determination.
-A girl is always allowed to say 'No'.
-Just try saying it very loudly in front of a mirror.
+You hear this 'insult' often enough, but it is wielded to shut down debate.
+Women who want to protect domestic-violence shelters, women's prisons or girls' sports do so out of physical vulnerability and real trauma — not out of hatred.
+Drawing boundaries is not transphobia; it is a precondition for women's self-determination.

 What is UN Rapporteur Reem Alsalem warning about?

-The UN Special Rapporteur on Violence Against Women and Girls, Reem Alsalem, warns that 'the legal category of woman is in danger of disappearing'.
-She describes a coordinated international attempt to decouple the definition of woman and man from biological sex, thereby denying women rightful recognition as a separate category in the law.
+The UN Special Rapporteur on Violence Against Women and Girls, Reem Alsalem, warns that "the legal category of woman is in danger of disappearing".
+She describes a coordinated international effort to decouple the definition of woman and man from biological sex, thereby denying women their rightful recognition as a distinct category in law.